 Where Do Scholarship Funds Come From?

 MUUSA scholarships provide a discount off of the fees that MUUSA would otherwise charge a camper for their stay.
 Because MUUSA has to cover its financial obligations, the money that we are not collecting from campers who receive scholarships must be made up from some other source.
-Scholarship funds may come from two sources: YMCA of the Ozarks and MUUSA's own scholarship fund.
-Understanding how these two sources work together requires some understanding of our (MUUSA's) financial obligations to Trout Lodge.
+Scholarship funds may come from one primary source: MUUSA's own scholarship fund.

-MUUSA has its own scholarship fund that we use to provide additional assistance with camp costs not covered by YMCA scholarships.
-These funds come mainly from voluntary donations from MUUSA campers and through fundraising.
+MUUSA's scholarship funds come mainly from voluntary donations from MUUSA campers and through fundraising.
 MUUSA's main scholarship fundraising sources have historically included donations paid as part of the registration process, a portion of MUUSA bookstore profits (if any), and art show sales.

 Each year, the Treasurer and Registrar will review the balance in the Scholarship Fund as well as MUUSA's projected enrollment and revenue.
 They will then recommend an amount to be included in the budget for scholarship awards.
 The amount available for distribution will be included in the budget approved by the Planning Council, and will be finalized before scholarship awards are communicated to campers.